Dissecting Positive Thinking

 Positive thinking is just a springboard.
 Nothing happens if a person just thinks and doesn’t act.
 Isn’t that common sense?

-In another article I wrote about positive thinking, I posited, “Positive thinking without positive action won’t work.”
+In that other article I wrote about positive thinking, I posited, “Positive thinking without positive action won’t work.”
 A plan of action is required – a plan of action that should be executed and vigorously pursued.

 Thinking precedes action.
 People are (supposed to be) rational beings and whatever decisions they make, whatever course of action they take, they should think about it first.
 And which would be a better launching pad for the decisions we make and corresponding action we take – a positive frame of mind or a negative one?